 Emre Akyüz, originally from Turkey, has a BA in Economics and an MA in Environmental Sciences from Hacettepe & Ankara University respectively.
 He graduated from UCD with an MSc in Sustainable Agriculture and Rural Development.
-Emre is currently working as a European Union Affairs Expert at the Directorate for European Union Affairs in Turkey.
+Emre worked as a European Union Affairs Expert at the Directorate for European Union Affairs in Turkey until recently, he is now a National Project Coordinator for the Food and Agriculture Organization (FAO) of the United Nations.
 He lives in Ankara with his wife.

 1. What made UCD stand out as the place you wanted to pursue your studies?